 - 1st, 2nd and 3rd places in each category will be determined using the judging criteria and scoring system.

-- In addition to the above, awards will be presented for the following: Best Entertainer, Best Tricks, Best Choreography, Most Unique and The Sexiest.
+- In addition, awards will be presented for the following: Best Entertainer, Best Tricks, Best Choreography, Most Unique and The Sexiest.
 These will be picked by all 6 judges.